guenthertom/stata-crashcourse/units/unit01_first_steps/README.md

 # Unit 1 – First steps in Stata

-In our first unit, we introduce the Stata interface and demonstrate how to run your very first commands.
+This unit introduces the Stata interface and demonstrates how to run your very first commands.
 You'll see how Stata combines the flexibility of spreadsheet tools with the power of syntax-based workflows.

 ## 📄 Slides